Casey Fossum: 2008, Detroit Tigers

 On January 24, 2008, Fossum signed a minor-league contract with an invitation to spring training with the Pittsburgh Pirates.
 At the end of spring training, he declined his assignment to the minor leagues and elected to become a free agent.
 On April 9, 2008, Fossum signed a minor league contract with the Detroit Tigers.
 On June 3, his contract was purchased by the Tigers, after the DFA of right-handed pitcher Francisco Cruceta, and he was added to the active roster.

 2009, New York Mets

 On January 16, 2009, Fossum signed a minor league contract with the New York Mets.
 He pitched three innings for the Mets, allowing one run, and was then designated for assignment.

 2009, New York Yankees

-On May 2, 2009, Fossum signed a minor league contract with the New York Yankees, making his first start for the AAA Scranton/Wilkes-Barre Yankees that day.
+On May 2, 2009, Fossum signed a minor league contract with the New York Yankees, making his first start for the Triple-A Scranton/Wilkes-Barre Yankees that day.
 On June 24, Fossum opted out of his contract and became a free agent.